Heckler & Koch HK416: Civilian variants

 Civilian variants of the HK416 and HK417 introduced in 2007 were known as MR223 and MR308 (as they remain known in Europe).
-Both are semi-automatic rifles with several "sporterized" features.
+Both are semi-automatic rifles with several sporterized features.
 At the 2009 SHOT Show, these two firearms were introduced to the U.S. civilian market renamed respectively MR556 and MR762.
 There is another variant of the MR556 called the MR556A1, which is an improved version of the former.
 It was created with input from American special forces units.
 The MR556A1 lets the upper receiver attach to any M16/M4/AR-15 family lower receiver, as the receiver take-down pins are in the same standard location.
 The original concept for the MR556 did not allow for this, as the take-down pins were located in a "non-standard" location.
-The MR223 maintains the "non-standard" location of the pins, disallowing attachment of the upper receiver to the lower receivers of any other M16/M4/AR-15 family of rifles.
+The MR223 maintains the "non-standard" location of the pins, disallowing attachment of the upper receiver to the lower receivers with a high shelf.
+It will attach and function with AR15 lower receivers with a low shelf.

 As of 2012, the MR556A1 upper receiver group fits standard AR-15 lower receivers without modification, and functions reliably with standard STANAG magazines.
 HK-USA sells a variant under the MR556A1 Competition Model nomenclature; it comes with a 14.5" free-float Modular Rail System (MRS), 16.5" barrel, OSS compensator and Magpul CTR buttstock.
 The firearm's precision is specified as 1 MOA by Heckler & Koch.
-In Europe, the MR223A3 variant is sold with the same cosmetic and ergonomical improvements of the HK416A5.
+In Europe, the MR223A3 variant is sold with the same cosmetic and ergonomic improvements of the HK416A5.
 The French importer of Heckler & Koch in France, RUAG Defence, have announced that they are going to sell two civilian versions of the HK416F, named the MR223 F-S (14.5" Standard version) and MR223 F-C (11" Short version).